 NSW Heritage Inventory

-A full list items and places recognised for their heritage value and listed on the NSW State Heritage Inventory can be found on the Heritage Division website.
+A full list items and places recognised for their heritage value and listed on the NSW State Heritage Inventory can be found on the Heritage NSW website.

 Aboriginal Heritage Information Management System

-The NSW Office of Environment and Heritage (OEH) maintains the Aboriginal Heritage Information Management System (AHIMS) which includes:
+The NSW Office of Heritage NSW, Department of Premier and Cabinet maintains the Aboriginal Heritage Information Management System (AHIMS) which includes:

 - information about Aboriginal objects that have been reported to the Director General, Department of Premier and Cabinet

-- information about Aboriginal Places which have been declared by the Minister for the Environment to have special significance with respect to Aboriginal culture
+- information about Aboriginal Places which have been declared by the Minister for Heritage to have special significance with respect to Aboriginal culture

 - archaeological reports.